yasinarafatsami466/Route-vision/README.md

 * MySQL
 * GPS/Location Services

-Our main goal is to make university transportation easier and help students save time.
+Our main goal is to make university transportation easier, more organized, and help users save time.